 But how do you make sure that the video ads won’t be throttled?
 Let’s start from the beginning and we’ll simplify things step by step.
 At the first stage, many publishers check the quality of video ads through their SSP partners who further make sure from DSPs that the video ads are relevant and follow standard video specifications.
 Also, there are a few metrics that help to identify which ads are the best ones or worst ones.

-- View Rate: Basically, view rate is the term that determines how many times your video ads has been served correctly and viewed by the visitors.
+- View Rate: Basically, view rate is the term that determines how many times your video ads have been served correctly and viewed by the visitors.
 Mathematically, the view rate is calculated with the help of the given formula.

 View Rate = Number of times the first frame rendered / Number of times the video ad won an auction.